 From the author: It’s no secret that American law enforcement is sometimes enacted haphazardly, and that sometimes — more often than we’d like to admit — courts support the claims and actions of officers at the cost of the well-being of citizens.
-Particularly if the citizen in question is an addict and/or mentally ill or has had a prior conviction, even for something as victimless as trespassing.
+Particularly if the citizen in question is an addict and/or mentally ill and/or could be identified as a minority and/or has had a prior conviction, even for something as victimless as trespassing..
 The system over-punishes like clockwork.

 These poems are from a long series which recount and reflect a true story; at this time of writing these poems, my friend was on house arrest.
 Now, he is in jail.